mkdoc/mkcli/README.md

   When files are given and no type is specified all types are created otherwise when reading from stdin the json output type is assumed.

+  Output files are overwritten if they already exist.

 Options
   -p, --package=[FILE]    Use package descriptor
   -t, --type=[TYPE]       Output renderer type (json|help|man)